prahladyeri/hotspotd/README.md

 #Introduction
 *Hotspotd* is a small linux daemon to create a wifi hotspot on linux.
 It depends on *hostapd* for AP provisioning and *dnsmasq* to assign IP addresses to devices.

-Hotspotd works by creating a virtual NAT (Network address transation) table between your connected device and the internet using *iptables*.
+Hotspotd works by creating a virtual NAT (Network address transation) table between your connected device and the internet using linux *iptables*.

 #Dependencies
-Since *dnsmasq* is typically included on most linux distributions, *hostapd* is the only dependency that you typically need to install:
+ * *dnsmasq* (typically pre-installed on most linux distributions)
+ * *hostapd* for AP provisioning

+To install hostapd on ubuntu:

 ```sudo apt-get install hostapd```